patperu/fisbroker_data/readme.md

 # Description

-This repository is a proof-of-concept how to convert WFS data into diffent output formats using “Simple Features”
+This repository is a proof-of-concept how to convert WFS data into different output formats using “Simple Features”
 <https://github.com/r-spatial/sf>

 ## Gebäudealter der Wohnbebauung 2015